Mass sexual assault: Italy

-On 2 June 2022, at least 6 underaged girls were molested on a local train between Peschiera del Garda and Milan by young men of North African origin who had attended an illegal rave party hours prior.
+On 2 June 2022, at least 6 underage girls were molested on a local train between Peschiera del Garda and Milan by young men who had attended an illegal rave party hours prior.
 Authorities later identified about 30 suspects.

 During the 2022 New Year's celebration in the central Duomo square in Milan, at least 9 women were allegedly molested in separate mass sexual assault incidents.
-A 19-year-old woman was reportedly assaulted by about 30 men "of foreign origin" who repeatedly molested and groped her and attempted to strip her of her clothes until the police managed to intervene.
+A 19-year-old woman was reportedly assaulted by about 30 men who repeatedly molested and groped her and attempted to strip her of her clothes until the police managed to intervene.
 The victim was then brought to a nearby hospital.
-Two young German tourists reported being assaulted and groped for at least ten minutes by about two dozen men who "spoke Arabic".
-The girls lamented the indifference of the police, who reportedly failed to aid them even after hearing their cries for help.
+Two young German tourists reported being assaulted and groped for at least ten minutes by about two dozen men.
+The girls complained about the indifference of the police, who reportedly failed to aid them even after hearing their cries for help.
 The two denounced the fact once they got back to their home city of Mannheim.
-On January 11 at least 18 suspects, all youngsters of North African origin, were identified and searched by Italian authorities, who were aided in their investigation by facial recognition software.
+On January 11 at least 18 suspects, all youngsters, were identified and searched by Italian authorities, who were aided in their investigation by facial recognition software.

-At the 2025 New Year's celebration in the central Duomo square in Milan several girls were molested by a crowd of 50 to 100 people.
-When they succeeded in reaching the police they didn't get any help.
+At the 2025 New Year's celebration in the central Duomo square in Milan, several girls were molested by a crowd of 50 to 100 people.
+When they succeeded in reaching the police, they didn't receive any help.

-Pakistan

-British television presenter Saira Khan said in 2016 that she had been sexually assaulted by a some men in a crowd in Pakistan in 2007 while filming a documentary for the BBC.
-She accused the BBC of having ignored the incident.